 The Government of Yukon is continuing its work with the federal departments of Environment and Climate Change Canada as well as Statistics Canada to improve accuracy in their data collection and reporting.
-Until federal data better reflects Yukon's overall GHG emissions, the Government of Yukon considers locally-derived data from Yukon Bureau of Statistics and Department of Finance as reported in Taggart and Pearson's report (2015), as the most accurate.
+Until federal data better reflects Yukon's overall GHG emissions, the Government of Yukon considers locally-derived data from the Yukon Bureau of Statistics and Department of Finance as the most accurate.

-Summary points from that report include:
+Summary points from the Yukon GHG Inventory 2009-2015 report include:

-- Yukon's overall greenhouse gas emission levels have been decreasing since 2011. - Yukon's total GHG emissions for 2013 were 0.586 megatonnes (586 kilotonnes) of CO2e.
-This represents a 7.51 per cent decrease in emissions from 2010. - Reductions in Yukon GHGs since 1990 (National Inventory Report) are mainly due to changes in the nature and extent of industrial activity.
-The cyclical nature of Yukon's resource economy is reflected in the territory's greenhouse gas emission levels

-- Transportation accounts for the largest share of greenhouse gas emissions in Yukon: 56 per cent of the total in 2013. - On-road gasoline and on-road diesel contribute equally to transportation emissions, at approximately 40 per cent each. - This means that passenger vehicles are a significant source of emissions in the territory. - After transportation, space heating from fuel oil and propane is the next highest source of GHG emissions in Yukon.
+- Yukon's overall greenhouse gas emission have decreased by 0.7 per cent since 2009. - Yukon's total GHG emissions for 2015 were 0.573 megatonnes (573 kilotonnes) of CO2e. - Yukon's overall greenhouse gas emissions have increased by 0.5 per cent since 2009. - Transportation accounts for the largest share of greenhouse gas emissions in Yukon: 63 per cent of the total in 2015. - On-road gasoline and on-road diesel contribute equally to transportation emissions, at approximately 43 per cent each. - This means that passenger vehicles are a significant source of emissions in the territory. - After transportation, space heating from fuel oil and propane is the next highest source of GHG emissions in Yukon at 18 per cent.
+Electricity generation accounts for three per cent of Yukon's emissions.